UTAS Home › Faculty of Science, Engineering & Technology › Earth Sciences (Geology, Geophysics & Geochemistry) › People › › Jocelyn McPhie

-Head of the School of Earth Sciences Leader of the Location Program, CODESGraduate Research Co-ordinator for CODES and the School
+Head of Earth Sciences Leader of the Location Program, CODESGraduate Research Co-ordinator for CODES and Earth Sciences

 |Contact Campus||Sandy Bay Campus|

 |Fax||+61 3 6226 2547 (Earth Sciences) +61 3 6226 7662 (CODES)|